How to Prepare & Move House Plants Across the Country

 How to Book a Mover

-If you're planning to move a slate pool table you should consider hiring professionals movers who specialize in this area and are experienced as experts.
+If you're planning to move a slate pool table, you should consider hiring professional movers who specialize in this area and are experienced experts.
 But if you want to do it yourself with a help of friends, here are some tips for you.

 How To Move a Pool Table

 When you move from one home to another, you usually sort out your goods into two piles: the good pile and the junk pile.
-You need to clean your home from unwanted items before movers arrival.
-By getting rid of your junk, not only you will be saving money on a move, but you can also make money out of it.
+You need to clean your home of unwanted items before the movers' arrival.
+By getting rid of your junk, not only will you save money on a move, but you can also make money from it.

 How to Get Rid of Junk